shruti0085/594-AutoComplete/README.md

 0. Make sure you have Latest JDK (Java Compiler) installed on your machine.
 Run `javac -version` in your command line to ensure you have the latest version.
 If you do not have Javac skip to Step 3.
 1. Add the zipped contents on this repo above to a local folder (go to top right Clone-or-Download button in green to download zip file).  `cd` into your working directory
 2. Run `Javac AutocompleteGUI.java <NameOfTextFile.txt>` in command line... that's it!
 The GUI should pop up!
-3. If you would rather use an IDE, make sure you have Eclipse IDE installed on your machine, have a JUnit 4 testing set up in your build path, and have a working internet connection.
+3. If you would rather use an IDE or do not have javac installed, make sure you have Eclipse IDE installed on your machine, have a JUnit 4 testing set up in your build path, and have a working internet connection.
 4. Find `run` in the top ribbon of Eclipse and select `run configurations`.
 In the next pop-up window go the tab that says `arguments` and in program arguments type the name of the file you choose to train on.
    - We'll get you started.
 Try some of these very entertaining .txt files we added to our repo: